BJGh/wastemap/README.md

 settings - options of the app.
 Map - interactive map where user can set a geotag of chaotic garbage dump, and create the garbage tag.
 Built with OpenStreetMap and OpenCage.

-App was built with flutter, so, this is crossplatform solution. firebase database integrated.
+App was built with flutter, so, this is crossplatform solution. firebase FireStore integrated.
 Fully opensource .
 YouTube demo:
 https://www.youtube.com/watch?v=xufgySC51X4